-Gladiator is a 100-card singleton Magic: The Gathering format designed to played on Arena.
-It allows a player to design a 100 deck that contains a single copy of any card available on Arena, unless the card text modifies deck building limitations (Persistent Petitioners, Rat Colony, Seven Dwarves etc).
-Gladiator utilizes a Ban List that currently has a single card on it, Oko, Thief of Crowns.
-Gladiator is a competitive tournament format that does not utilize sideboards, so companions, commanders, and other cards that allow you to pull cards from “outside of the game” (Fae of Wishes, or Karn, The Great Creator) do not work in the format, but may be cast as creatures.
+Gladiator is a 100 card singleton Magic: The Gathering format designed to played on Arena.
+It allows a player to design a 100 card deck that contains a single copy of any card available on Arena, unless the card text modifies deck building limitations (Dragon’s Approach, Persistent Petitioners, Rat Colony, Seven Dwarves ).
+Gladiator utilizes a ban list that currently has 5 cards on it: Field of the Dead, Natural Order, Nexus of Fate, Oko, Thief of Crowns, and Teferi, Time Raveler.
+Gladiator is a competitive tournament format that does not utilize sideboards, so companions, commanders, and other cards that allow you to pull cards from “outside of the game” (Fae of Wishes or Karn, The Great Creator for example) do not work in the format, but may be cast as creatures.
 Lurrus of the Dream-Den is a powerful card on its own, and is included in many decks for its amazing stats and abilities, but cannot be used as a companion.

 Some other quick items about the format: